u-eff-gee/utr/README.md

 output_flags[MOMZ] = 0;
 ```

-would only write the energy deposition, the particle type and the senstive detector volume.
+would only write the energy deposition, the particle type and the sensitive detector volume.

 ## 3 Installation <a name="installation"></a>